omniprime/100-days-of-code/log.md

 **Thoughts:**  So far, I am a bit overwhelmed by the MediaWiki API.
 There is a lot in there that I just do not understand yet.
 So much of my knowledge has been quick research and not enough step by step growth.
 I am going to try and spend some time reading the tutorial tomorrow to get a better grasp of what I will need to do to pull the search info I need for the viewer page.
 Hoping to have a breakthrough with this one by the end of the weekend.
 Just need to focus.

+### Day 65: March 10th, 2017

+**Today's Progress**: Not much in the way of progress today.
+A couple of jQuery tutorial videos and setting up my testing site.

+**Thoughts:**  Not a good focusing day.
+Did some more video tutorials and had some good understanding.
+I just need to make some use of them in the near future.
+Having some trouble focusing today.
+Feeling very drained.
+Have a ton on my plate tomorrow, so I may have to skip it.